PyO3/pyo3/guide/src/migration.md

 ## from 0.27.* to 0.28

+### Default to supporting free-threaded Python

+When PyO3 0.23 added support for free-threaded Python, this was as an opt-in feature for modules by annotating with `#[pymodule(gil_used = false)]`.

+As the support has matured and PyO3's own API has evolved to remove reliance on the GIL, the time is right to switch the default.
+Modules now automatically allow use on free-threaded Python, unless they directly state they require the GIL with `#[pymodule(gil_used = true)]`.

 ### Deprecation of automatic `FromPyObject` for `#[pyclass]` types which implement `Clone`

 `#[pyclass]` types which implement `Clone` used to also implement `FromPyObject` automatically.